tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

-**Old customers in Hunan do not accept eggs from Hubei Xiantao, and sales within Hubei province are also hampered.** Li Qiang said, \"the road to my chicken farm outside the village was blocked, the workers couldn\'t come to work, and the eggs couldn\'t be sent out.\'\' Even if the eggs can be transported out of the village, a pass is required to get on the expressway.
+**Old customers in Hunan do not accept eggs from Hubei Xiantao, and sales within Hubei province are also hampered.** Li Qiang said, \"the road to my chicken farm outside the village was blocked, the workers couldn\'t come to work, and the eggs couldn\'t be sent out.\" Even if the eggs can be transported out of the village, a pass is required to get on the expressway.
 However, in order to ensure transportation of medical and aid supplies, the pass is now issued only to rescue